Warning Signs of an Abusive Husband

 Contents

-Being married to an abusive husband can be painful to say the least, and often dangerous.
+Being married to an abusive husband can be painful to say the least, and sometimes dangerous.
 It can also be difficult to recognize.

 Recognizing An Abusive Husband

 Abuse comes in many forms.
 Physical abuse is generally the most obvious, but emotional and mental abuses are much more common.
-And, as mentioned, most relationships don’t start off abusive but change gradually over time.
+And, as already mentioned, most relationships don’t start off with such overt abuse, but instead the behavior develops as the relationship matures.

-Seeing those warning signs can be particularly difficult for the women involved.
-It’s a forest and trees situation – you can’t see the forest (abusive relationship) because you are standing in the trees.
-There are, however, some specific things that you can watch out for.
+Seeing the warning signs can be particularly difficult for the women involved.
+It’s a forest and trees situation – you can’t see the forest (abusive relationship) because you’re surrounded by trees (abusive behavior).

-Here are some warning signs of an abusive husband to look for from Dr. Phil's article Are You In an Emotionally Abusive Relationship?:
+If you’re concerned that your relationship may be abusive, take a look at the warning signs of an abusive husband described in the below excerpt from Dr. Phil's article, Are You In an Emotionally Abusive Relationship?:

 Does your partner continuously degrade or belittle you?
 If you think that just because you aren't being physically abused nothing is wrong, think again.